antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

   * Leave all settings at default and click **Next**

 A graph shows the expression of this gene's mRNA in the whole set of childhood tumor cell lines.
 Samples are along the x-axis, mRNA expression values of the gene in a sample are on the y-axis.
 Below the graph is the available annotation for the samples shown in colored tracks.
   * Hover with your mouse over data points to show additional information.

+At the bottom of the page you can find a table with adjustable settings.
   * The expression values on the y-axis are logarithmic by default; Many settings of the graph can be adapted.
 Try out a different view of the same data with the following changes to the settings.
 Set the **Transform** option to **none**.
 Sample annotation is stored in R2 in so called tracks, for **use track** choose the *itcc_model* track that contains the information which sample belongs to which tumor type.
 Click on **More Settings** and set the **draw legend** dropdown to *yes* and click **Adjust Settings** to obtain the graph with these adaptations.